Craig Roberts Stapleton

-Craig Roberts Stapleton (born 1945) is an American diplomat and businessman.
-He served as Ambassador to France and the Czech Republic during the administrations of President George W. Bush.
+Craig Roberts Stapleton (born April 17, 1945) is an American diplomat and businessman.
+He served as Ambassador to France, Monaco, Mexico, and the Czech Republic during the administrations of President George W. Bush.

 Biography

 Early life

 Craig Stapleton was born in Kansas City, Missouri, the son of Katherine Histed Hall and Benjamin Franklin Stapleton Jr. His grandfather, Benjamin F. Stapleton, was a politician who served five terms as mayor of Denver.
 He received his secondary school education at Phillips Exeter Academy and a B.A. (magna cum laude) from Harvard University.
 He received his M.B.A. from Harvard Business School.
 His wife, Dorothy Walker Stapleton, is a first cousin of former U.S. president George H. W. Bush.

 Career

 Stapleton served as President of Marsh and McLennan Real Estate Advisors of New York from 1982 until 2001.
 From 1989 to 1998 Stapleton co-owned the Texas Rangers baseball team with George W. Bush.
 He has served on the board of directors for several companies including Allegheny Properties, Metro PCS, TB Woods, Winston Partners and Abercrombie & Fitch.
 In July 2009, he became a co-owner of the St. Louis Cardinals.

 Under George H.W.
 Bush, Stapleton sat on the Board of the Peace Corps.
 During the first administration of George W. Bush he served as Ambassador to the Czech Republic.
 In 2004, he was the Connecticut State Chairman for the Bush-Cheney reelection campaign.
 From 2005-2009 he was Ambassador to France.

 Stapleton is a Senior Advisor to Stone Point Capital and a Director of Tenax Aerospace.

 He serves on the boards of the Vaclav Havel Foundation, the American Friends of Compiegne, the United Way Tocqueville of France, the 9/11 Memorial & Museum, the World War I Centennial Commission, and the Trust for the National Mall.
 He is a Trustee of the American University in Paris, the CERGE-EI Foundation, and the Fishback Foundation.
 He has served on the Visiting Committee for Harvard College Athletics and the Committee on University Resources and Athletics.